TheSlimvReal/angular-elements-example/angular-elements-guide.md

 One last thing you need to add, is to prevent a bug that can happen because of the ES version.
 The compiler needs the Version `ES2015` to properly run.
-To define this, open the `tsconfig.app.json` and add the line line `"target": "es2015"`:
+To define this, open the `tsconfig.app.json` and add the line `"target": "es2015"`:

     {
         "extends": "../tsconfig.json",